 Our ability to make payment on the Notes and our overall indebtedness will depend on future financial and operating performance, which is subject to prevailing economic and competitive conditions and to certain financial, business and other factors beyond our control.
 We may be unable to maintain a level of positive cash flows from operating activities sufficient to pay the principal and interest on our Notes.
+In addition, if our share price remains below the conversion price of the Notes, the Notes are unlikely to be converted and we will have to pay all accrued interest thereon and their principal on their maturity date (June 30, 2023).

-As at November 30, 2020, we had negative operating cash flow of \$5,906,000.
+As at November 30, 2021, we had negative operating cash flow of US\$14,477,000.
 If our cash flows and capital resources are insufficient to fund our debt service obligations, we may be forced to reduce or delay investments and capital expenditures, seek additional capital or restructure or refinance our debt.
 These measures may not be successful and may not permit us to meet our scheduled debt service obligations.
 In the absence of such cash flows and resources, we could face substantial liquidity problems and we could have to resort to insolvency laws to seek protection from our creditors.